basho/basho_docs/source/languages/en/riakts/learn-about/aggregate-functions.md

 WHERE time > 1452252523182 AND time < 1452252543182 AND myfamily = 'family1' AND myseries = 'series1'
 ```

 Count the number of returned values.

-Returns `NULL` if no values were returned or all values were `NULL`.
+If a single column is used as an input then `NULL` values are ignored.
+If all values were `NULL` or no rows were returned by the query then `NULL` is returned.

 | Column Input Type | Return Type |
 |------------|-------------|